This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Shaping and Adding the Peanut Butter Filling

 - Roll Out, Coat With Sugar: Once chilled, divide the dough into two pieces.
-Wrap one in plastic wrap and place it back in the fridge, and place the other on a clean surface that has been lightly dusted with powdered sugar.
-Dust the top of the dough with additional powdered sugar and use a rolling pin to roll it out into a rectangle that is 1/4 inch thick.
+Wrap one in plastic wrap and place it back in the fridge.
+Place the other on a clean surface that has been lightly dusted with powdered sugar.
+Dust the top of the dough with additional powdered sugar and use a rolling pin to roll it out.
+Make it into a rectangle that is 1/4 inch thick.
 Periodically lift the dough to make sure it’s not sticking.
 Dust with more powdered sugar as needed to prevent it from sticking.

 - Roll it Up: Starting with the longer side of your rectangle, carefully roll it up into a tight log.

 - Cut Into Slices: Use a sharp knife to slice into pieces about 1/2″ thick.
 Repeat steps 5-8 with the remaining dough.
-Serve and enjoy.
+Serve and enjoy this potato candy.

-- Go Easy on the Filling: Don’t be too heavy-handed with the peanut butter.
-If you use too much it will ooze out and make it hard to slice uniform slices of the candy.
+- Filling: Donโt use too much peanut butter.
+It will ooze out and make it hard to slice uniform candy slices.

 - Try a different kind of spread for the filling!
 It won’t be traditional, but almond butter, Nutella, cookie butter…these would all be delicious in this recipe!